Plutokim/TicTacToeGame/README.md

 # TicTacToeGame
-Before game you need to drag and drop an avatar to the cell
+To start a game you need to drag and drop an avatar to the cell